Excel VBA Clear Contents

 Now if I want to clear off from the cell A1 to C3 we need to first mention the range of cells using VBA RANGE object.

-After mentioning the range of cells by using RANGE object we need to select the method “Clear” to clear off the mention the cell values.
+After mentioning the range of cells by using the RANGE object we need to select the method “Clear” to clear off the mention of the cell values.

 This will clear off the mentioned cell values.

 Apart from the clear method, we can also use the “DELETE” method as well.